 - Sweden required all cities to adopt the Gothenburg system for retail sales.7

 - There were nearly 415,000 acres of vineyards in Algeria, but only about 26,000 in 1865.
-France imported much of it and passed it off as French wine, sometimes of classified chateaux.8
+France imported much of it and passed it off as French wine.
+Sometimes even as classified chateaux.8

-- Prohibition began occuring in Canadian provinces.
+- Prohibition began in Canadian provinces.
 Most repealed their prohibition fairly soon.
-They ranged from ranging from only one year (Quebec.
+They ranged from from only one year (Quebec.
 1918-1919) to thirteen years for (Nova Scotia, 1916-1929).
-However, Prince Edward Island maintained it from 1907 until 1948.
+But Prince Edward Island maintained it from 1907 until 1948.
 The failure of prohibition marked the end of the biggest and longest social movement in Canadian history.9

 - Georgia and Oklahoma became the first states in the U.S. to adopt statewide prohibition in the twentieth century.10